Home >> Minelab

 The pinpointing is the best I have used.
 There is no danger of nicking the target with your digger.
 Used you can get a XT50 for around $350 most of the time.
 Don't spend your money on lesser detector.
 Get a 50--you'll be glad you did.

-minelab x terra 50
+Minelab x terra 50

 I purchsed a minelab x terra 50,and happens to be the worst purshase of a metal detector ever,slow recovery speed,very poor indeed,even with the 18.5 eliptical coil fitted made no real improvement on performance,which may i add the eliptical coil looks very tacky indeed.not the best machine minelab have produced by a long way.Tested against the laser trident 1 the xterra 50 comes a long way down the listing.

-come on minelab who are you fooling
+Come on minelab who are you fooling

 I have owned many machines my latest purchase has been the x terra 50, I have never been so dissapointed with a purchase in all my life.
 This nasty cheap little machine has no punch and recovery speed is the worst I have used, place a coin next to a nail and try this test on your x terra, now try the same test with a Tesoro or whites classic 1.
 The x terra is to be avoided unless you are a complete novice, I tried the 70 last week in a dealers shop and it still has the unforgivable signal delay.